telerik/ajax-docs/sharepoint/2007/incorporating-telerik-ui-for-asp.net-ajax-in-sharepoint-websites.md

->note If you intend to integrate RadAjaxManager inside your SharePoint webpart, review the information from [this help article]({%slug sharepoint/troubleshooting/sharepoint-ajax-updates%}).
+>tip If you intend to integrate RadAjaxManager inside your SharePoint webpart, review the information from [this help article]({%slug sharepoint/troubleshooting/sharepoint-ajax-updates%}).
 >